nus-cs2103-AY2425S1/ip/docs/README.md

 ## Local Storage

 Mahesh Dall-E stores data locally in a text file in a human-readable format.
 This ensures that your tasks are easily accessible and can be manually edited if necessary.
+There is no manual save or exit command needed.
+You can simple close out of the app and your tasks will be saved.